 While completing her undergraduate degree, Hillard was involved with the Athletic Training Club Treasurer and Senior Gift Campaign.
 She was in charge of club account funds, organizing work shifts, and assisted in developing strategies to meet the donor's challenge.

-Gregory Keesler is in his second year as the SUNY Delhi assistant softball coach for the 2018 season.
-The father of current SUNY Delhi infielder Sierra Keesler, this is Keesler's first year as the Broncos' part-time assistant coach after spending 2017 as the volunteer assistant coach.
-He will work more with the infielders this season.
+Gregory Keesler is in his third year as the SUNY Delhi assistant softball coach for the 2019 season.
+The father of current SUNY Delhi infielder Sierra Keesler, this is Keesler's second year as the Broncos' top assistant coach after spending his first year in 2017 as the volunteer assistant coach.

-Keesler, who is from Walton, NY and has 14 years of local softball coaching experience, assisted Andruszkiewicz last season during both the fall and spring seasons, as well as assisting in recruiting.
-Keesler has served as a softball coach in various capacities in the Hancock area.
+Keesler, who is from Walton, NY and has 14 years of local softball coaching experience, has served as a softball coach in various capacities in the Hancock area.
 These include the Hancock Youth Leagues and serving as the assistant coach at Hancock High School.
 He has also coached several club teams, including the Nep Nitro 16-U Travel Team, Nep Nitro 16-U and 18-U Fastpitch Travel Teams, and the Chaos 18-U Fastpitch Team.
 Keesler also started and ran the East Branch Softball League from 2006 to 2012.

 In his first season with the Broncos in 2017, Keesler helped coach the infielders, and played a big part in the team’s recruitment.
 SUNY Delhi competed at the inaugural ACAA Tournament at SUNY Canton, where infielder Sierra Becht was named to the All-Tournament Team.